-Protect Your Animals This New Year’s Eve
+Protect Your Animal Companions This New Year’s Eve

 To dogs, cats, and other animals, New Year’s Eve can seem more like World War III than a joyous celebration.
 The numerous fireworks displays that set the sky alight can make this night terrifying and even dangerous for animals.
 Many companion animals are afraid of thunderstorms, and fireworks are similar, with their loud bangs and bright flashes of light.